Paperback-iOS/website/src/help/guides/extension-development/cheerio-quickstart.md

 If you are not familiar, CheerioJS is a library which allows you to programmatically pull information from HTML.
 This is the core fundamental on how Paperback works.
 Each source that you create is simply a set of parsing logic.

+CheerioJS, just like JQuery, utilizes **CSS Selectors** as the mode of selecting elements.
+This means that any selector that can be used to style elements with CSS can be used to select elements with Cheerio.

 # Quick Reference Guide